 The higher the number of lumens, the brighter the light source is.
 Lumen is commonly used to describe the brightness of light bulbs, LED lights, and other sources of light.

 Lumen (lm) is the unit for luminous flux.

 Nowadays, when buying a lamp, the lumen value is decisive and not the wattage.

-- Lumens measure brightness, watts measure power consumption
+- Lumens measure brightness, and watts measure power consumption.

 - Luminous efficacy: measures the efficiency of a lamp in lumens per watt; the higher the value, the more efficient a lamp is

 - The ideal lumen value depends on many factors: room size, ceiling height, task areas, and color selection.